About HumeLink East

 Social Impact Management Plan

-The Social Impact Management Plan (SIMP) will outline the process of managing and monitoring social impacts, as well as identifying opportunities to maximise the social and economic benefits of HumeLink.
+The Social Impact Management Plan (SIMP) outlines the process of managing and monitoring social impacts, as well as identifying opportunities to maximise the social and economic benefits of HumeLink.

-The SIMP will build on the management and mitigation measures proposed during the planning phase of the project, including those identified in the project’s Social Impact Assessment.
+The SIMP builds on the management and mitigation measures proposed during the planning phase of the project, including those identified in the project’s Social Impact Assessment.

 Community events